probmods/probmods2/exercises/14-bayesian-data-analysis.md

 F. Do you notice anything about the scatter plot?
 How would you interpret this?
 Is there something we could add to the data analysis model to account for this?

 G. Now, we're going to examine the predictions of the model if we had done a more traditional analysis of point-estimates of parameters (i.e. fitting parameters).
-Examine your histograms and determine the ``maximum a posteriori'' (MAP) value for each parameter.
+Examine your histograms and determine the "maximum a posteriori" (MAP) value for each parameter.
 Plug those into the code below and run it.

 ~~~~
 ;;;fold: